CloudLabsAI-Azure/azure-ai-agents-labs/README.md

 ## Prerequisites
 **Microsoft will provide the lab environment with all the prerequisites**
 * Azure subscription
-* Azure AI Foundry resource (You will set this up in Lab 1)
+* Microsoft Foundry resource (You will set this up in Lab 1)
 * Visual Studio Code
 * Python 3.10>
 * Azure CLI